Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Non-Hermitian Quantum Geometric Tensors

+In $PT$-symmetric \cite{zhang2019} or pseudo-Hermitian \cite{zhu2021} systems, the LR QMT can be defined as the real and symmetric part of the LR QGT ${g}_{n,\mu,\nu}^{LR}=\operatorname{Re}\left[\frac{1}{2}(Q_{n,\mu\nu}^{LR}+Q_{n,\mu\nu}^{RL})\right]$.
+However, it is still unclear which part of the LR QGT corresponds to the LR QMT in a general non-Hermitian system.
+In Ref.~\cite{ye2023}, the authors proposed three different generalizations, namely

+Similar to the QGT, there are also different ways to generalize the fidelity and fidelity susceptibility to non-Hermitian systems~\cite{matsumoto2020,sun2021,tzeng2021,zhang2019,jiang2018,tu2023}. \red{See the Supplemental Document for a comparison of the different generalizations.
+Since fidelity is not the focus of this work, we refer to all of them simply as LR fidelity.}

+Despite the vast interest in the QGT and fidelity in non-Hermitian systems, there is no consensus on which one is the correct generalization, and different works reach different conclusions. \red{On one hand, the authors in Refs.~\cite{xu2017,silberstein2020,wang2022}} showed that the anomalous Hall drift of the wave packets in non-Hermitian systems can be described using the RR Berry curvature.
+In Ref.~\cite{solnyshkov2021}, the authors also suggested that the RR quantum metric plays an important role in the wave-packet dynamics in non-Hermitian systems.

+On the other hand, other works suggested that the LR quantum metric and fidelity susceptibility correctly predict phase transitions \cite{ye2023,sun2021,zhang2019,tzeng2021,jiang2018} while the RR ones fail \cite{ye2023,sun2021}.
+This is because the divergences of the fidelity and fidelity susceptibility signal the presence of spectral degeneracies, which are required for a phase transition to occur \cite{jozsa1994,gu2010,tzeng2021,zhang2019,tu2023,matsumoto2020,sun2021,jiang2018}.
+However, contrary to these claims, in Ref.~\cite{matsumoto2020}, the authors observed a divergent RR fidelity susceptibility in the absence of spectral degeneracy, this effect signifying that non-Hermitian systems can undergo phase transition without gap closing.

-In the following, we propose a protocol for experimental measurement of these generalizations of the QGT in a two-band system, e.g., a photonic or exciton-polariton system with polarization-dependent energy splitting.
+\red{Experiments are therefore needed to shed more light on the above discrepancies and to establish the relevance of different generalizations to the experimentally observable effects.
+To date, only} the RR QMT \cite{liao2021} and Berry curvature \cite{cuerda2023} have been experimentally measured by using the formalism in Ref.~\cite{bleu2018}.
+However, this method only enables the measurements of the RR QGT.
+In the following, we propose a protocol for experimental measurement of the LR QGT in a two-band system, e.g., a photonic or exciton-polariton system with polarization-dependent energy splitting.